MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 1. Select **New connection**.
 1. In the search box in the upper right corner, enter "Outlook.com".
 1. Select the plus symbol ("**+**") to create the connection.
-1. Sign in with your Outlook credentials (user name and password), which are not related to your Intelligent Order Management credentials.
+1. Sign in by using your Outlook credentials (user name and password).
+These credentials aren't related to your Intelligent Order Management credentials.

 ### Create RequestBin connection